-To this end, the new Biden Administration has set ambitious goals to address climate change, including the goal of a carbon free power sector by 2035 and net zero carbon emissions by 2050.
-Executive Orders issued by the Administration in its first few weeks include initiatives and directives intended to reduce greenhouse gas (GHG) emissions, address climate change issues and decarbonize the energy sector.
-In particular, these Executive Orders, among other things, establish climate considerations as key components of United States foreign policy and national security, establish a White House Office of Domestic Climate policy as well as a National Climate Task Force, call for agency heads to identify any fossil fuel subsidies provided by their agencies and to take steps to ensure that federal funding is not directly subsidizing fossil fuels, and direct agencies to immediately review all regulations proposed or finalized by the Trump Administration that conflict with the Biden Administration's objectives and to take action to rescind or revise those rules.
-President Biden also announced the United States' intent to rejoin the Paris Agreement.
+To this end, the Biden Administration set ambitious goals to address climate change, including the goal of a carbon free power sector by 2035 and net zero carbon emissions by 2050.
+Executive Orders issued by the Biden Administration included initiatives and directives intended to reduce greenhouse gas (GHG) emissions, address climate change and decarbonize the energy sector.
+These Executive Orders established climate considerations as key components of United States foreign policy and national security, established a White House Office of Domestic Climate policy as well as a National Climate Task Force, called for agency heads to identify any fossil fuel subsidies provided by their agencies and to take steps to ensure that federal funding is not directly subsidizing fossil fuels, and directed agencies to immediately review all regulations proposed or finalized by the Trump Administration that conflict with the Biden Administration's objectives and to take action to rescind or revise those rules.
+Months later, President Biden officially rejoined the Paris Accord.
+More recently, President Biden's proposed Build Back Better legislation contains significant climate initiatives.